An Honours degree and a Master’s degree are both advanced qualifications built on a bachelor’s degree. However, the two differ.

 - Conclusion

-- Difference Between Honours And Masters Degree – FAQs
+- Difference Between Honours And Masters Degree – FAQ

 What Is an Honours Degree?

 In short, an Honours degree enhances academic knowledge and prepares students for further study or specialised roles in their field.
-So, as we highlight the difference between honours and master’s degrees, you must know that this qualification acts as a gateway to Master’s programmes and opens up more career opportunities.
+So, you must know that this qualification acts as a gateway to Master’s programmes and opens up more career opportunities.

 Find out the Honours Degree NQF Level in South Africa.